 For some, heart failure can strike without warning.
-When these unexpected heart attacks are fatal, it’s called sudden cardiac death (SCD), which claims as many as in the United States every year.
+When these unexpected heart attacks are fatal, it’s called sudden cardiac death (SCD), which claims as many as

 A new study has concluded that a major risk factor for these killer heart attacks is chronic obstructive pulmonary disease (COPD), an ailment that damages the lungs and reduces their ability to exchange oxygen for carbon dioxide.